Hawai‘i Ocean Resources Management Plan: Planning for natural, cultural, and socioeconomic needs

 - Passive survivability or the ability of coastal communities to be able to withstand extended periods of power outages and loss of water and sewer services; and

 - Nature-based infrastructure to buffer the shorelines from coastal hazards.

-To appropriately manage coastal hazards (Management Priority #2), the plan calls for the adoption of best management practices into county laws to reduce climate-related coastal hazard risks, coastal mapping of the main Hawaiian Islands, and the development of climate risk and adaptation analyses for public facilities.
-This includes:
+To appropriately manage coastal hazards (Management Priority #2), the plan called for the adoption of best management practices into county laws to reduce climate-related coastal hazard risks, coastal mapping of the main Hawaiian Islands, and the development of climate risk and adaptation analyses for public facilities.
+This included: